Ectopic pregnancies refer to any pregnancy that develops outside the endometrial cavity.

 The vast majority, 97%, of ectopic pregnancies develop in the fallopian tube.

 The fallopian tubes are by far the most common site of ectopic pregnancy.
-Any pathology (infection, adhesions, iatrogenic) that damages the tubes will therefore lead to an increased risk.
+Any pathology (infection, adhesions, iatrogenic injury) that damages the tubes will therefore lead to an increased risk.
 The ampulla of the tube is the most common site followed by the isthmus, but they may implant anywhere along the length of the structure.